qavalidator/qavalidator.github.io/02_examples.md

 <div class="section">
     <h5>Multi-Module Build</h5>

-Here is an example for a single-module build: <a href="https://github.com/qavalidator/sample-app">qavalidator/sample-app</a>
+Here is an example for a multi-module build: <a href="https://github.com/qavalidator/sample-app">qavalidator/sample-app</a>

 </div>
 <div class="divider"></div>